 that we have defined in (\ref{mm}).
 Let $\mathcal{S}=\mathcal{H}$ with the symplectic form $\Omega(\psi,\phi)=-\hbar \mathrm{Im} \langle \psi\ket{\phi}$ and the $\mathbb{S}^{1}$-action being the multiplication of a vector by $e^{i\theta}$.
-Then $G=G_{\mu}=\mathbb{S}^{1}$ for any $\mu\in \mathfrak{g}^{*}=\mathbb{R}$.
+Then $G=G_{\mu}=\mathbb{S}^{1}$ for any $\mu\in \mathbb{g}^{*}=\mathbb{R}$.
 If $\zeta\in \mathbb{R}$, then we have $\zeta_{\mathcal{H}}(\psi)=i\zeta\ket{\psi}$ for any $\ket{\psi}\in \mathcal{H}$.
 The momentum map $J:\mathcal{H}\longrightarrow \mathbb{R}$ is defined by $J(\psi)=\frac{\|\ket{\psi}\|}{2}$.
 Moreover the symplectic form is given by $\Omega=- d\Theta$ with Furthermore, the level set $J^{-1}\left(-\frac{1}{2}\right)$ is the sphere in $\mathcal{H}$ of radius one, that is $J^{-1}\left(-\frac{1}{2}\right)=\mathcal{S}(\mathcal{H})$.
 And finally the quantum phase space is $\mathcal{S}_{\mu}=\mathcal{P}(\mathcal{H})$. \\ We can also apply the symplectic reduction theorem \ref{srt} to equip the quantum phase space with a symplectic form and a Riemannian metric as follows.
 Let $i:\mathcal{S}(\mathcal{H})\longrightarrow \mathcal{H}$.
 Then there is an unique symplectic form on $\mathcal{P}(\mathcal{H})$ such that $\pi^{*}\omega=i^{*}\Omega$.
 Thus we have

 Note that the expression given by (\ref{HPo}) coincides with (\ref{HPosrt}) since for any vector $\phi\in T_{\psi}\mathcal{S}(\mathcal{H})\cong(\mathbb{C}\psi)^{\perp}$ we have $\phi\perp\psi$.
-Thus for we have $\phi^{\perp}=\phi$
+Thus for $\phi^{\perp}=\phi$ we have

 We also have $\pi^{*}g=i^{*}G$ which gives $g( \upsilon(\phi_{1}), \upsilon(\phi_{2}))=G(\phi_{1}, \phi_{2}).$ \\ We have in some details defined and characterized the quantum phase space of pure quantum states.
-We have used principal fiber bundle and momentum map to investigate geometrical structures of quantum phase space.
-In the next section we will discuss the quantum dynamics on quantum phase space based on Hamiltonian dynamics.
+In particular, we have used principal fiber bundle and momentum map to investigate the geometrical structures of quantum phase space.
+In the next section we will discuss the quantum dynamics on quantum phase space based on the Hamiltonian dynamics.